France Guide for Mature or Senior Travellers

 France has been a major centre of cultural creation for centuries.
 It has produced scores of renowned artists, thinkers, and writers.
 France is still recognized today around the world for its rich cultural traditions.

 Throughout history, successive political regimes have invariably promoted artistic creation.
-In 1959, the Ministry of Culture in 1959 helped preserve the cultural heritage of the country and make it accessible to the public.
+In 1959, the Ministry of Culture helped to preserve the cultural heritage of the country and make it accessible to the public.
 Indeed, this Ministry has been active since its creation in protecting and encouraging the cultural development of France.
 The Ministry has granted subsidies to artists, promotes French culture around the world, supporting festivals and cultural events.
 It also holds responsibility for protecting historical monuments.

 As mentioned above, France receives more tourists per year than any other nation.
 France achieves this largely thanks to the numerous cultural institutions and historical sites across the country.
 In total, it contains a staggering 1,200 museums alone, which welcome more than 50 million visitors annually.
 The most important cultural sites are run by the government, often under the aegis of the public agency Centre des monuments nationaux, which is responsible for many historical monuments of national significance.